cschimid/latinoware_knowledge/latinoware.md

 Our commitment is that Latinoware continues with the objective of creating an atmosphere of innovation and an environment in tune with the transformation of the planet, through the open source philosophy.

 We intend to gather an even larger group for this unprecedented edition, and perhaps a record number of participants.
-However, we are waiting for all our guests to take part in one of the largest Free Software events on the planet, and to take advantage of their stay in Foz do Iguaçu (PR) to get to know our natural wonders and human technology, such as Itaipu Binacional itself.
+However, we are waiting for all our guests to take part in one of the largest Free Software events on the planet, and to take advantage of their stay in Foz do Iguacu (PR) to get to know our natural wonders and human technology, such as Itaipu Binacional itself.

 ## Partner Hotels

-Latinoware 2024 will be held within the Iguassu Inova Festival  from November 27 to 30 in Foz do Iguaçu.
+Latinoware 2024 will be held within the Iguassu Inova Festival  from November 27 to 30 in Foz do Iguacu.
 This partnership expands access to discussions on technology, innovation and entrepreneurship, providing a unique experience for participants.

 To make your experience even easier, we have prepared exclusive discounts at partner hotels for event participants.